 Tours are another great way to see Auckland.
-Choose from five-star coach or budget bus tours to luxury limousine rides or electric bicycle tours and select a tour that will take you to see the main attractions or join a special interest tour, from walking to wine.
-There are also plenty of lovely spaces to wander through nearby such as the Auckland Domain and Albert Park.
+Choose from five-star coaches, budget bus tours, luxury limousine rides, and electric bicycle tours.
+Choose to see the main attractions or join a special-interest tour, focusing on anything from walking to wine.
+There are also plenty of lovely spaces to wander through nearby, such as the Auckland Domain and Albert Park.

-Or if you are self-driving, the outer reaches of the city are not too far away.
-Visit the rugged west coast beaches of Piha, the city's most dramatic spot for a picnic and sunbathing with its volcanic black sand and jutting rock outcrops, or Muriwai Beach where you can say hello to the gannets if they are in town.
-For a relaxing stroll while exploring the countryside just north of Auckland, the Kaipara Coast Sculpture Gardens make a good break from the road.
-This manicured garden trail in a quiet valley setting is packed full of native fauna and also hosts an ever-changing array of sculptural art by New Zealand artists.
+If you’re self-driving, the outer reaches of the city are not too far away.
+Visit the rugged west coast beaches of Piha, the city's most dramatic spot for a picnic or sunbathing session — with its volcanic black sand and jutting rock outcrops — or Muriwai Beach, where you can say hello to the gannets if they’re in town.
+For a relaxing stroll while exploring the countryside just north of Auckland, the Kaipara Coast Sculpture Gardens makes a good break from the road.
+This manicured garden trail, set in a quiet valley setting, is packed full of native fauna and also hosts an ever-changing array of sculptures by New Zealand artists.

-Or further still, Auckland is the gateway to many other regions in the North Island.
-The world-renowned Hobbiton in Matamata is a day trip away, as is Rotorua to the south and Puhoi to the north.
+Auckland is also the gateway to many other regions in the North Island.
+The world-renowned Hobbiton, located in Matamata, is a day trip away, as is Rotorua to the south and Puhoi to the north.

-Speak to our Concierge team who are more than happy to make recommendations to help plan your trip.
+Our Concierge team is more than happy to make recommendations to help plan your trip.